jessepav/lacygoill-wiki-backup/admin/admin.md

             qd on fait une màj:

                     $ sudo aptitude upgrade
-                    Unable to resolve dependencies for the upgrade: no solution found.~ Unable to safely resolve dependencies, try running with --full-resolver.~
+                    Unable to resolve dependencies for the upgrade: no solution found.˜ Unable to safely resolve dependencies, try running with --full-resolver.˜

                     $ sudo apt-get upgrade
-                    You might want to run 'apt-get -f install' to correct these.~ The following packages have unmet dependencies:~
+                    You might want to run 'apt-get -f install' to correct these.˜ The following packages have unmet dependencies:˜
-                    parallel: Conflicts: moreutils but 0.57-1 is installed~
+                    parallel: Conflicts: moreutils but 0.57-1 is installed˜
                     E: Unmet dependencies.
-Try using -f.~
+Try using -f.˜

             Il semble que bientôt (?) la procédure ne sera plus utile, car tout ceci sera fait automatiquement